 An Emergency Department (ED) physician at Galion or Bucyrus Hospital activates the Stroke Network technology.
 OSU nurses respond to the alert and link the ED physician to an on-call neurologist.

 Initial tests are run.
 Using web-based telemedicine technology, the OSU neurologist assesses the CAT scan, the patient and consults with the ED doctor and patient’s family.

 Plan of Care

-A decision is made whether to have the patient remain at Galion or Bucyrus Hospital or to start the patient on tPA (an order written by the OSU neurologist) and transfer him or her to a The Ohio State University Wexner Health Center.
+A decision is made whether to have the patient remain at Galion or Bucyrus Hospital, or to start the patient on tPA (an order written by the OSU neurologist) and transfer him or her to The Ohio State University Wexner Health Center.

 Knowing the risk factors for stroke can help you prevent this life-threatening condition.
 If you are at risk, regular physical checkups and healthy lifestyle changes can potentially save your life.

 - Age: The chance of having a stroke nearly doubles for each decade of life after age 55.

 - Gender: Stroke is more common in men than women.

 - Ethnicity and Heredity: African-Americans and those with relatives who have suffered from stroke are at higher risk.